DC-Cunningham/bike-compatibility-project/README.md

 - a mechanism to check for reciprocal relationships, for example if one component is linked to another it's relationship is checked to be mirrored by the other.

+- sorting of buttons in the component linking panels.

 ## Authors and Acknowledgment

 ### Main Author